 The Most Important Step to Healing Diastasis Recti

 Have compassion for your body the way it is now.
-Have gratitude for the journey your body has carried you through.
+The journey you have been on to give life is incredible.
+Now, you also get a journey back to the strongest, sexiest, healthiest version of you.
 Have the courage to seek the next step, which is healing.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.